MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 3292 • Part II: 651043**

+> Day 17 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.

 *Disclaimer: for now, my solution is a mix of automated and by-hand steps; in particular, I've determined the complete path automatically but the division in 3 subpatterns (the ``A``, ``B`` and ``C`` movements) was done just by looking at the result.
 I haven't found a way to do this without a human eye yet.*